 Where Bed Bugs Can Be Found

-- Also, you will need a good flashlight or you stand to miss them entirely.
+Also, you will need a good flashlight or you stand to miss them entirely.
 A grown bed bug is brown to reddish-brown, oval-shaped, flattened, and about a quarter to a half-inch in length.
-You won't find these little devils with just a casual glance...be prepared to do some serious inspection because their flat body allows them to hide in some pretty good locations.
+You won't find these little devils with just a casual glance...be prepared to do some serious inspection because their flat body allows them to excel in the game of “hide and seek”.

 Great Video on Bedbugs by National Geographic